-Debt service coverage ratio (DSCR) formula provides an intuitive understanding of the debt repayment capacity of the company and is calculated as the ratio of Net Operating Income to Total Debt Service.
+DSCR (Debt service coverage ratio) formula provides an intuitive understanding of the debt repayment capacity of the company.
+It is calculated as the ratio of Net Operating Income to Total Debt Service.

 - Bank loan

 - Short term loansShort Term LoansShort-term loans are defined as borrowings undertaken for a short period to meet immediate monetary requirements.

 - Monthly payments for debt service

 Most lenders use operating income, which is equivalent to EBIT.
 But some also use EBITDA to calculateEBITDA To CalculateEBITDA is Earnings before interest, tax, depreciation, and amortization.
 Its formula calculates the company’s profitability derived by adding back interest expense, taxes, depreciation & amortization expense to net income.
 EBITDA = net income + interest expense + taxes + depreciation & amortization expense the ratio.